 As yet, they hardly resemble novels.
 More a mish-mash of words at the moment.
 So, I’ll go with the acronym W-I-P: work-in-progress.
 And, if all goes according to plan , below is what I hope to finish with.

 In book one of the Comfort Marvel Mystery Series, Comfort has just arrived in the newly designated Indiana Territory to visit her father, the Reverend Marvel, for Christmas.
 Nothing, however, in her Philadelphia upbringing has prepared her for life on the frontier.
 Rumors and stories of Indians intent on harming the neighboring settlement abound, so when a Christmas gathering at the home of a prominent military official ends in murder, the Native-born wife of one of the guests is naturally suspected.

-Comfort is buying it, though.
-And with the help of the annoyingly underfoot local Ranger, Daniel McDougal, she will stop at nothing to make her case.
+Comfort is not buying it, though.
+And with the help of the annoyingly underfoot local Ranger, Daniel McDowel, she will stop at nothing to make her case.

 Moonlight & Roses

 Riley McIntyre’s a city girl, living the best life 1972 has to offer.
 But all that changes when Gram dies and leaves Riley the family farm.
 Her plan: go in, settle Gram’s affairs, then sell as quickly as possible.
 That is, until she starts receiving threatening letters warning her to leave.
 Her reporter instincts tell her there’s a story behind those letters and she aims to find out what it is.
 Besides, who’d be fool enough to cause her trouble with the Sheriff living on the neighboring farm?
 When she uncovers a trunk hidden in Gram’s closet, though, she wonders if she’s made the right decision.
 Maybe Rose’s secrets are better off forgotten.